Board of Directors

 Dr. Henry Saltiel is Vice President of Information Technology at LaGuardia and manages The Office of Institutional Research.
 Dr. Saltiel is a graduate of the University of Pennsylvania with a Ph.D. in Education and NYU-Polytechnic with an MS in Information Systems Engineering.
 He brings to LaGuardia over 30 years of experience managing information technology in higher education.

-Dr. Nireata D. Seals (VP of Academic Affairs)
+Dr. Nireata D. Seals (Vice President of Student Affairs)

 Marilyn Skony Stamm